Playing now

 • 2022/23: Last year of the existing basis period rules.

 • 2024/25: The first year of the new basis.
-From this point on, businesses will only be taxed for profits earned in the tax year.
+From this point on, businesses will only be taxed on profits earned in, or apportioned to, the tax year.

-In other words, any extra days after 31 March are treated as if they’re in the current tax year.
+In other words, any extra days after 31 March are treated as if they’re in the following tax year.

 John Smith runs a plumbing business as a sole trader.

-It was established in September 2015, and John decided he would run his accounting period from that date, meaning he generated six months of overlap profits at that point.
+It was established in September 2015, and John decided he would run his accounting period from that date, meaning he generated 6 months of overlap profits at that point.

-When it comes to basis period reform, John has two options:
+When it comes to basis period reform, John has 2 options:

 • Carry on using his existing accounting period